 As they grow, children need to experience lots of different types of movement to fully stimulate their vestibular system and grow into adults with strong spatial awareness and coordination.

 So all that running, jumping, spinning, and rolling your child does isn’t just for fun (or to give you a heart attack), it’s also crucial to the development of their brain-body connection.

 And if you think about it, swinging benefits your child’s brain by providing a kind of sensory input that they can’t get any other way.
 It’s not the same as spinning in circles on the ground or rolling down a hill or doing cartwheels.
 That back and forth an up and down, wind-in-your-hair movement that gives your child the sense of flying through space is unique to swinging and it’s an important piece of the puzzle when it comes to child development.

 At Horizon Structures, we are swing set experts and can help you find the right backyard swing set for your family so your kids can experience all the benefits of soaring through the air whenever they want to.

-Click here to download the Swing Kingdom digital catalog and price list
+Click here to download the playset digital catalog and price list

 Or contact us and our play experts will answer your questions and help you design a swing set that meets your family’s wants and needs.
 Then, they’ll professionally install it on-site to ensure safety and peace of mind.